psDevUK/UD-UnSplash/README.md

 Yes you read that right, that is basically what this component is.
 It is a react wrapper to **www.unsplash.com** allowing you to easily obtain images from this website and place them on your dashboard.

+## Parameters
+**-Height**
+Accepts an integer for the value to specify the height of the image you want to display from unsplash.com

+**-Width**
+Accepts an integer for the value to specify the height of the image you want to display from unsplash.com

+**-Keyword**
+This parameter accepts a string for the input, you can use multiple words, but separate them by a comma and enclose the complete string in double quotes as shown in the demonstration

+**-CollectionId**
+Accepts an integer of a collection id of pictures from unsplash.com example in demonstration

+**-Username**
+Accepts a string for the input, which must be a valid username from unsplash.com please see demonstration

+**-PhotoId**
+Accepts a string as the input, whilst browsing unsplash.com if you see a particular image you like, take the photoid from the URL which uniquley identifies the image and use it.
+Example in the demonstration.

 # Demonstration

 ```